A tower connecting gauge groups to string topology: Excisive functors

 One way of resolving this issue is to restrict to \emph{small} functors as defined in \cite{chorny2006homotopy}.
 The small functors form a model category, so their homotopy category has small hom-sets.

 We will use a different fix, since we are ultimately interested in a result about compact manifolds.
-We will restrict our attention to functors defined on finite CW complexes ($\mc U_{B,\fin}$ or $\mc R_{B,\fin}$) instead of all spaces ($\mc U_B$ or $\mc R_B$).
-Finite CW complexes over $B$ can always be embedded into $B \times \R^\infty$, so we can easily make $\mc U_{B,\fin}$ and $\mc R_{B,\fin}$ into small categories.
-Then the category of functors from $\mc U_{B,\fin}$ or $\mc R_{B,\fin}$ into spaces or spectra has the projective model structure, as discussed below in section \ref{cells}.
+We will restrict our attention to functors defined on finite CW complexes ($\mc S_{B,\fin}$ or $\mc R_{B,\fin}$) instead of all spaces ($\mc S_B$ or $\mc R_B$).
+Finite CW complexes over $B$ can always be embedded into $B \times \R^\infty$, so we can easily make $\mc S_{B,\fin}$ and $\mc R_{B,\fin}$ into small categories.
+Then the category of functors from $\mc S_{B,\fin}$ or $\mc R_{B,\fin}$ into spaces or spectra has the projective model structure, as discussed below in section \ref{cells}.
 Therefore our homotopy category of functors has small hom-sets.

 Now that we are on solid footing, we can return to the problem of finding a universal $n$-excisive approximation $P_n F$ to the homotopy functor $F$.
 It turns out that $P_n F$ will actually \emph{agree} with $F$ on the spaces with at most $n$ points.
-This is similar to embedding calculus (\cite{weiss1999embeddings}, \cite{goodwillie1999embeddings}) but quite different from the case for covariant functors (\cite{calc3}).
-Extending the calculus analogy, we are calculating not a Taylor series but a polynomial interpolation: we sample our functor $F$ at $(n+1)$ particular homotopy types $\uline{0},\ldots,\uline{n}$ and then we build the unique degree $n$ polynomial $P_n F$ that has the same values on those $(n+1)$ homotopy types.
+This is similar to manifold calculus (\cite{weiss1999embeddings}, \cite{goodwillie1999embeddings}) but quite different from the case of covariant functors (\cite{calc3}).
+To be more explicit, in Goodwillie calculus one builds a Taylor series, giving a tower of functors that converges to $F$ on highly connected spaces.
+By contrast, our theory will build a polynomial interpolation.
+We sample our functor $F$ at $(n+1)$ particular homotopy types $\uline{0},\ldots,\uline{n}$ and then we build the unique degree $n$ polynomial $P_n F$ that has the same values on those $(n+1)$ homotopy types.
+As a result, our tower of functors will converge to $F$ on low dimensional spaces, as explained in Section \ref{convergence} below.

-So let $F$ be any contravariant homotopy functor from finite CW complexes ($\mc R_{B,\fin}$ or $\mc U_{B,\fin}$) to either based spaces or spectra.
+So let $F$ be any contravariant homotopy functor from finite CW complexes ($\mc R_{B,\fin}$ or $\mc S_{B,\fin}$) to either based spaces or spectra.
 (There is one exception to this setup, as explained in section \ref{secondconstruction}.)
 In sections \ref{firstconstruction}, \ref{secondconstruction}, and \ref{hack} below we will define a functor $P_n F$ with the same source and target as $F$, and a natural transformation $p_n F: F \ra P_n F$, both functorial in $F$.
-Then we will show two things: \begin{itemize} \item $P_n F$ is $n$-excisive. \item $F \ra P_n F$ is an equivalence on $\mc R_{B,n}^\op$ (based case) or $\mc U_{B,n}^\op$ (unbased case). \end{itemize}
+Then we will show two things: \begin{itemize} \item $P_n F$ is $n$-excisive. \item $F \ra P_n F$ is an equivalence on $\mc R_{B,n}^\op$ (based case) or $\mc S_{B,n}^\op$ (unbased case). \end{itemize}

 \begin{prop} If $F \ra P_n F$ is a functorial construction satisfying the above properties, then $P_n F$ is universal among all $n$-excisive $P$ with natural transformations $F \ra P$ in the homotopy category of functors. \end{prop}